Non-Hodgkin lymphoma and HIV

 A type of lymphoma.
 Lymphoma is a cancer of a part of the immune system called the lymph system.
 The first sign of Hodgkin disease is often an enlarged lymph node.
 The disease can spread to nearby lymph nodes, the lungs, liver, or bone marrow.
 The exact cause is unknown.
 See also non-Hodgkin lymphoma.

-It's very important that the doctors treating your HIV and your cancer work together.
-Doctors involved in treating your non-Hodgkin lymphoma may include a haematologist (a doctor who specialises in treating blood cell disorders), an oncologist (a doctor who specialises in treating cancer), a radiologist (a doctor who interprets the results of scans and x-rays) and a pathologist (a doctor who examines tissue for lymphoma cells).
+A multi-disciplinary team will make recommendations about your treatment.
+This team may include a haematologist (a doctor who specialises in treating blood cell disorders), an oncologist (a doctor who specialises in treating cancer), a radiologist (a doctor who interprets the results of scans or provides radiotherapy), a pathologist (a doctor who examines tissue for cancer cells) and a dermatologist (a doctor who specialises in skin conditions).
+You will be supported by a cancer specialist nurse during your cancer journey.
+Palliative care can relieve pain and other symptoms and help you maintain the best possible quality of life.

 Information and support